-In the above inside markets, dealer 1 and 2's bids were above the inside market midpoint and they both also crossed with another dealer's offer.
-Further, the open interest was to sell, hence high bids that cross offers, and are high relative to the inside market midpoint pay an adjustment amount.
-This adjustment amount is calculated by (Bid - IMM) Notional.
+In the above initial market submissions, dealer 1 and 2's bids were above the initial market midpoint and they both also crossed with another dealer's offer.
+Further, the open interest was to sell, hence high bids that cross offers, and are high relative to the initial market midpoint pay an adjustment amount.
+This adjustment amount is calculated by (Bid-IMM) Notional.
 Hence the adjustment amounts applicable are -: